realthunder/asm3-wiki/Expression-and-Spreadsheet.md

 ```

 `cmd` can be a single string or a sequence of strings.
 You can pass in one or
-more optional input arguments as pre-defined variables before script evaluation.
+more optional input arguments as predefined variables before script evaluation.
 The argument supports positional and keyword argument, as well as sequence and
 dictionary unpacking.
 Positional argument is named as `_index_`, where `index`
 is the argument's position starting with one.
 For example,